phenrimachado/phenrimachado/README.md

   <h2 align="center">More about me... <img src="https://c.tenor.com/l1Ry9iPpuOQAAAAi/fun-fact-dazzle4rare.gif" alt="Hello GIF" width="120px" height="80px"/></h2>

   <ul>
-    <li>💻 I'm currently studying web development with a focus on JavaScript ecosystem</li>
+    <li>💻 I'm currently studying web development with a focus on JavaScript/PHP ecosystem and all about docker and stuffs</li>
-    <li>💪🏻 I'm on a personal project of 90 days of daily study with JavaScript, mental and corporeal development</li>
     <li>🧑🏻 Pronouns to use with me: he/his</li>
     <li>📩 If you prefer, you can send me an email at this address: pedrohmf2610@hotmail.com</li>
   </ul>